AjayKMehta/setup-machine/NeovimNotes.md

 ### Delete text in INSERT mode

+`<C-h>` deletes the character before the cursor.

-`<C-W>` deletes from cursor the beginning of word (or previous, if on first character of current word).
+`<C-w>` deletes from cursor the beginning of word (or previous, if on first character of current word).

+`<C-u>` deletes all characters that were entered after starting Insert mode and before the cursor in the current line.
+If no new characters, delete all characters before the cursor in the current line.

 `<BS>` works as expected.